-Empirical orthogonal function (EOF) analysis is adopted to obtain the leading modes of vari-131 ability of various fields.
-The EOF of zonal mean zonal wind ([u]) is called SAM (after Southern 132 Annular Mode), where the dipolar mode (representing shifting of the jet) is called SAM1 (usually 133 the leading mode of variability) and the tripolar mode (representing sharpening and strengthening of the jet) is called SAM2 (usually the second mode of variability).
-The EOF of eddy kinetic 135 energy (EKE = $0.5 [u^{2} + v^{2}]$) is called BAM (after Baroclinic Annular Mode found in Thomp-136 son and Woodworth 2014), where BAM1 represents the monopolar mode (representing amplitude 137 variations in the EKE field), BAM2 the dipolar mode (representing latitudinal shifts of the field) 138 and BAM3 the tripolar mode (representing sharpening and strengthening of the field).
-Here the 139 square brackets ([.]) represent the zonal mean, the asterisk () represents perturbations from the zonal mean, u is zonal velocity and v is meridional velocity.
-We recognize that the different EOFs 141 are statistical rather than physically distinct entities, so are used only as a basis for our analysis 142 which focuses on the coupling between barotropic and baroclinic components of the variability.
-Additional modes of variability are defined based on eddy momentum ($[v^u^]$) and heat ($[v^\theta^]$) 144 fluxes, called EMF and EHF, respectively, where θ is potential temperature.
-Here EMF1 and 145 EHF1 are monopolar modes (representing amplitude variations), EMF2 and EHF2 are dipolar modes (representing latitudinal shifts) and EHF3 is a tripolar mode (representing sharpening and strengthening of the field).
-Note that the modes are numbered according to their spatial structure and not by the variance explained, hence in some cases the leading modes can be SAM2, BAM2 etc. (as shown in Table 1).
+EOF analysis is adopted to obtain the leading modes of variability of various fields.
+The EOF of zonal-mean zonal wind [u] is called SAM, where the dipolar mode (representing shifting of the jet) is called SAM1 (usually the leading mode of variability) and the tripolar mode (representing sharpening and strengthening of the jet) is called SAM2 (usually the second mode of variability).
+The EOF of EKE (=0.5[ $u^{2} + v^{2}$ ]) is called BAM [found in Thompson and Woodworth (2014)], where BAM1 represents the monopolar mode (representing amplitude variations in the EKE field), BAM2 the dipolar mode (representing latitudinal shifts of the field), and BAM3 the tripolar mode (representing sharpening and strengthening of the field).
+Here, the square brackets represent the zonal mean, the asterisk represents perturbations from the zonal mean, u is zonal velocity, and v is meridional velocity.
+We recognize that the different EOFs are statistical rather than physically distinct entities, and so they are used only as a basis for our analysis, which focuses on the coupling between barotropic and baroclinic components of the variability.

+TABLE 1.
+Variance explained (%) for the first two SAMs and the first three BAMs for different model configurations and for ERA-Interim under a Lanczos 50-day low-pass filter.
+Note that the modes are numbered according to spatial structure and not variance explained.